lastshodan/credit-card-anomally-detection/README.md

 # Overview

-This is the code for [this](https://www.youtube.com/watch?v=UNgdIkuVC6g) video on Youtube by Siraj Raval.
-Fraud Detection model based on anonymized credit card transactions
+DNL for credit card anomally detection

 ## Getting started
 In order to set up a microservice exposing a fraud detection POST endpoint, follow these steps: